Home > Disclaimer > Basic Oncology > Radiotherapy Basics

 Each patient should be individually assessed by a team of specialists.

 For many pediatric cancers chemotherapy may be sufficient alone.
-However, radiotherapy (with or without surgery) can be used to ensure local control (make sure that the tumor does not come back where it started).
+However, RT (with or without surgery) may be an important part of local control (ensure that the tumor does not come back where it started).

 Back to top